 Are students and employees required to physically distance in indoor spaces?

 - While physical distancing is not required, we still need to respect people’s personal space.

 - Camosun continues to clean and disinfect educational spaces, public spaces and high touch areas daily.

 - As per the BCCDC return to campus guidance, cleaning is not required between classes.

 - The Provincial Health Officer’s evidence-based research continues to indicate that with our safety measures, our campuses are safe places to study and work; and the ongoing efforts to vaccinate our population continue to strengthen our safety practices.
-Employees who continue to have safety concerns about being back on campus are encouraged to bring their concerns forward to their workplace leader.
+Employees who have safety concerns about being on campus are encouraged to bring their concerns forward to their workplace leader.

 - Both employees and workplace leaders who are seeking support in navigating safety concerns are encouraged to contact the College’s Occupational Health and Safety team, OHS@camosun.ca, or the College’s Joint Occupational Health and Safety Committee, CamosunJOSH@camosun.ca) for additional support.

 Can I come to work if a close contact has COVID-19?